kvyuan/FraudTransactionDetection/README.md

 This is the code base for MIE1628 big data science course project at the University of Toronto

 ## Authors:
-Hao Yuan
+Hao Yuan,
-Sheng Gao
+Sheng Gao,
-Zunan Li
+Zunan Li,
-Xin Zhong
+Xin Zhong,
 Miti Modi